jgermick2/personalsite/mysite/lproductivehobbies.md

 title: Productive Interests
 ---

 # Summary

-I consider myself to be an active learner.
-Even without compensation, I enjoy challenging myself to learn new things.
-Here are some examples:
+I consider myself an avid learner, driven by curiosity rather than compensation.
+Here are a few examples of my pursuits:

-## Website development
+## Website Development

-After graduating University, I taught myself HTML/CSS/Javascript.
-I used such knowledge to make sites like this one, as well as a cooking website to catalog family recipes.
-This led me to learning about automated site generators like "Jekyll" and more sophisticated technologies like python-flask for generating dynamic websites.
+Upon graduating from university, I delved into self-learning HTML/CSS/JavaScript, crafting websites ranging from this one to a platform dedicated to family recipes.
+This journey introduced me to automated site generators like "Jekyll" and advanced technologies like Python-Flask for dynamic websites.

- For example, I created a local website for tracking data related to my house plants such as hydration state, ph, and light intensity.
-I also  automated control of light state and watering via a smart outlet and solenoid valve attached to a pump.
-While this was a fun project, I found it more enjoyable and engaging to monitor my plants without a computer.
+One project I particularly enjoyed involved creating a local website to monitor my houseplants' health metrics such as moisture levels, pH, and light intensity.
+I automated tasks like controlling light states and watering through a smart outlet and solenoid valve, although I ultimately found joy in manually tending to my plants.

-## Python scripting
+## Python Scripting

-As noted in my work experiences, I have used python for many scripting tasks.
-Outside of work I have found it useful to learn how to scrape data from the internet.
-I wrote scripts to scrape data from websites about garden plant care, musical metadata, and google patents.

-Additionally, I have written python scripts for automating financial portfolio rebalancing as well as computing taxes.

-This has kept more programming skills up, despite not using them much for my current job.
+My professional experiences have often required Python scripting, extending beyond my job to personal projects.
+I've honed skills in web scraping, extracting data from sources ranging from gardening advice websites to patent databases.
+Additionally, I've developed Python scripts for tasks like financial portfolio management and tax computation, ensuring my programming abilities remain sharp despite their limited use in my current role.

 ## Chat GPT

-With the advent of Chat GPT, programming has gotten even more interesting.
-I taught myself VBA almost entirely from asking Chat GPT to generate code and then continuing to ask the model how and why certain behaviors occurred when trying to implement the code.
+Exploring the realm of Chat GPT has added another layer of excitement to programming.
+I taught myself VBA through interactive sessions with Chat GPT, leveraging its insights into code generation and behavior to deepen my understanding.
+I'm willing to wager that you wouldn't guess that the majority of this site was actually proofread using Chat GPT.

 ## Self Hosting

-I love the idea of hosting my own websites.
-There is so much information online about how to do this and it is an endless source of learning.
-I have experimented with various containerization and hypervisor tools to piece together various existing open source software for the following: a VPN, file management, music playing, note keeping, cooking recipes, classic video games, and ebooks.

-This has led me to a deeper understanding of how the internet works as well as a practical understanding of the security concerns related to sending data over the internet.
+The idea of hosting my own websites captivates me, serving as an ongoing learning journey.
+By experimenting with containerization and hypervisor tools, I've integrated diverse open-source software components to host VPNs, file managers, media players, and more.
+This exploration has not only enhanced my understanding of internet infrastructure but also provided practical insights into data security concerns associated with online communication.